pallosp/conic_research_sympy/docs/api.md

   [circular conics](#conic_classification.IsCircular).
 - Point conics constructed by [ShrinkConicToZero](#central_conic.ShrinkConicToZero)(ellipse)
-  preserve the axis direction of the original real or complex ellipse.
+  preserve the axis direction of the original real or imaginary ellipse.
 - Line pair conics constructed by [ShrinkConicToZero](#central_conic.ShrinkConicToZero)(hyperbola) have no such property.